-Aaron Gothelf is currently Principal Counsel – Global Trade at The Walt Disney Company.
+Aaron Gothelf is currently VP-Assistant General Counsel for Trade and Regulatory Affairs at The Walt Disney Company.
 In his role he advises internal clients on international trade compliance issues including customs, export control, economic sanctions, automation, and trade compliance program organization and execution.

 Aaron brings 25 years of experience in international trade.
 Aaron previously served in consulting and legal roles including as in-house counsel for international trade for General Electric, Tyco International, and British Petroleum.
 He also served as a trade specialist for Motorola.
 Prior to that Aaron was in private law practice for a boutique international trade law firm.

 Aaron has been at AAEI member companies for over 20 years, and is currently Vice Chair for membership on the AAEI board.

 Ms. Neal is the Global Trade Compliance Director at Johnson Controls, Inc., responsible for managing trade compliance worldwide.
 Her experience includes leadership positions in trade and logistics at Regal Rexnord Coroporation, A.O.
 Smith, Breed Technologies, Scientific Atlanta, and Baxter Healthcare.
 She is a licensed customs broker with many years’ experience in trade and supply chain logistics.

 Kathy is active within the trade community.
 She has held board and officer positions in various organizations including the El Paso Foreign Trade Association and the West Texas New Mexico Customs Brokers Association.
 She currently serves as the Policy Committee Chair for the Border Trade Alliance and the Export Compliance and Facilitation Committee Co-Chair for AAEI.
 Kathy served on COAC from 2011 through 2015 and was the Trade Co-Chair for the 13th term.